salesforce-marketingcloud/MarketingCloudSDK-iOS/_posts/2018-08-29-implementation-urlhandling.md

 1. Implement the `URLHandlingDelegate` (v8.x) or `MarketingCloudSDKURLHandlingDelegate` (v7.x) protocol in your app.
 2. Use the `sfmc_setURLHandlingDelegate:` method to set a delegate for this protocol.

-> If you implement the `sfmc_handleURL:type:` protocol method and set `URLHandlingDelegate` (v8.x) or `MarketingCloudSDKURLHandlingDelegate` (v7.x), the SDK calls the `sfmc_setURLHandlingDelegate:` method.
-The SDK passes to your implementation of `sfmc_handleURL:type:` an NSURL value.
-This value contains the data of the push notification or inbox message, including the URL.
-A type value also reflects the source of the URL, either `SFMCURLTypeCloudPage` or `SFMCURLTypeOpenDirect`.
+The `URLHandlingDelegate` (v8.x) or `MarketingCloudSDKURLHandlingDelegate` (v7.x) is set using `sfmc_setURLHandlingDelegate:` method.
+This enforces the protocol method `sfmc_handleURL:type:`.
+When an OpenDirect or CloudPage push notification is received, the SDK passes an `NSURL` value to `sfmc_handleURL:type:`.
+This value contains the push notification or inbox message, and includes the URL.
+A type value also reflects the source of the URL, which is either `SFMCURLTypeCloudPage` or `SFMCURLTypeOpenDirect`.

 > The class that implements the `URLHandlingDelegate` (v8.x) or `MarketingCloudSDKURLHandlingDelegate` (v7.x) delegate must be Objective-C compatible.